tldr-pages/tldr/pages/common/git-whatchanged.md

 > See also `git log`.
 > More information <https://git-scm.com/docs/git-whatchanged>.

-- Display full output of recent commits:
+- Display log of recent commits:

 `git what-changed`